This website uses cookies to ensure you get the best experience on our website. Learn more

 While we still have to live with passwords there are more versatile, user friendly, and feature rich solutions available.
 Specops Password Policy comes with templates that allow you to follow the latest NIST and NCSC guidelines and gives true fine-grained control over any password policy requirements that you may need to apply to your organization.
 You can create an unlimited custom dictionary specific to your organization, on top of stopping people using weak passwords such as their names (full or partial), incremental passwords, or common character substitutions.

-The Breached Password Protection (BPP) feature also blocks over 4 billion unique compromised passwords – including continuous additions of passwords being used in attacks right now.
+The Breached Password Protection (BPP) feature also continuously checks and blocks over 4 billion unique compromised passwords – including daily additions of passwords being used in live attacks, as well as passwords obtained by malware.
 Specops Password Policy also gives your users a better, more helpful experience, with customizable email notifications.
 Real-time dynamic feedback then guides users to create memorable, secure passphrases during password changes.
-Length-based aging also encourages users to create better passwords, as longer more secure passphrases will not have to be changed as soon as shorter, weaker ones.
+Length-based aging also encourages users to create better passwords, as longer more secure passphrases will not have to be changed as often as shorter, weaker ones.